 The Bible describes these things accurately, so cultivating true contentment requires studying it.

-However, stepping away to read the Bible whenever we feel distressed is impractical.
+However, it is impractical to step away to read the Bible whenever we feel distressed.
 The solution is to memorize the verses we find meaningful.

 Meditating on our favorite Bible verses refreshes our perception of God and helps us commune with him, especially amid affliction.